Call for Abstracts: Military Nursing Prolonged Casualty Care Journal Supplement: Deadline 13 Jan

 2026 TSNRP SCIENTIFIC MENTOR AWARD

 Two outstanding scientific mentors in the military nursing research community will earn the 2026 TSNRP Scientific Mentorship Award for their contributions in developing military nurse scientists and scholars, and advancing the care of service members and their beneficiaries.
+Awards will be presented at the TSNRP Research & EBP Dissemination Course in March 2026; one to an active-duty military member, the other to a retired military mentor.

 It's Easy to Nominate